Chen Cuello

 Common Use Cases:

-• Widely used in the financial industry thanks to the ACID properties that ensure data reliability in financial transactions and support complex financial analysis
+• Widely used in the financial industry thanks to the ACID properties that ensure data reliability in financial transactions and support complex financial analysis.

-• In healthcare, relational databases are used to manage structured data such as patient records, medical histories, and test results, aiding healthcare workflows
+• In healthcare, relational databases are used to manage structured data such as patient records, medical histories, and test results, aiding healthcare workflows.

-• Used to manage structured data such as customer, order, product, and payment data in e-commerce
+• Used to manage structured data such as customer, order, product, and payment data in e-commerce.

 NoSQL Databases